open-voice-interoperability/docs/specifications/ConversationEnvelope/0.9.4/InteroperableConvEnvSpec.md

   * _bye_ -  A conversant is leaving the conversation

 * **discovering other agents and establishing their capabilities**
+  * _describeAssistant_ - Ask an agent to return a list of manifests of their own capabilities.
+  * _publishManifest_ - Return a list of manifests for the current assistant.
   * _findAssistant_ - Ask an agent to recommend themself or another agent for a task.
   * _proposeAssistant_ - Return a list of recommended agents for a task.